Find out what some of our graduates are doing today in pursuing their successful careers.

-What is an engine brake?
+What does it mean to engine brake?
 Simply defined, it’s the process of slowing down a vehicle by stepping off the accelerator and downshifting gears instead of pressing on the brake pedal.

 The braking system on a vehicle is responsible for slowing it down while driving.
 We rely on the brakes to work every time we step on the pedal.
 This can eventually cause wear and tear to the system.